-Dharamshala — His Holiness the Dalai Lama, the spiritual leader of Tibet, wrote to President Macron to congratulate him on his re-election as President of France and said, “I wish you every success in meeting the challenges that lie ahead in fulfilling the hopes and aspirations of the French people and in contributing to a more peaceful and harmonious world.”
+Dharamshala — His Holiness the Dalai Lama, Spiritual Leader of Tibet, wrote to Rep. Mike Johnson following his election as Speaker of the United States House of Representatives.
+His Holiness wishes him every success in his efforts to fulfill the hopes and aspirations of the American people and in contributing to a happier, more peaceful world.

 Washington, D.C. — Sikyong is on an official visit to the United States and, together with Tibetans and supporters of Tibet, commemorated the 16th anniversary of the conferment of the US Congressional Gold Medal to His Holiness the 14th Dalai Lama.
 Addressing Tibetan youth in Virginia, Sikyong urged and reminded young people of their responsibility to continue the Tibetan struggle.

 Dharamshala — More than 80 human rights groups and international organisations opposed China's candidacy for the United Nations Human Rights Council.
 Given China's human rights violations in Tibet, East Turkestan, Hong Kong and China itself, China is not fit to hold this position and cannot be entrusted with the responsibility of promoting and protecting human rights worldwide.